Tagline: It could happen to you.

 MacReady, Snake Plissken and Jack Burton were all iconic characters in the action mode.
-Whether they were overcoming seemingly impossible odds, firing off glib remarks or generally kicking ass, they oozed cult appeal, connecting with full-bloodied males across of the globe.
+Whether they were overcoming seemingly impossible odds, firing off glib remarks or generally kicking ass, they oozed cult appeal, connecting with full-bloodied males from all walks of life.
 Plissken, in particular, has stood the test of time as a marketable character, even becoming the inspiration for seminal video game franchise Metal Gear Solid.
 A growling amalgamation of some of modern cinema’s most heroic stereotypes, Russell’s eye patch sporting, ‘man with no name’ didn’t rely on acting prowess or depth of characterisation, he thrived on sheer, unadulterated charisma, and for the longest while so did the actor who portrayed him.

 Quentin Tarantino — a filmmaker famous for identifying those strengths and resurrecting the careers of former headliners — understood this when casting Russell in 2007’s Death Proof, one half of an audacious and somewhat self-indulgent double feature with friend and long-time collaborator Robert Rodriguez.
 Though the ‘Grindhouse’ project was met with a lukewarm response from audiences and critics alike, Russell would once again shine as stand-out risk junkie come psychopath Stuntman Mike, a heavily scarred, super cool character in the Carpenter/Russell mode.